Bryan McCabe: Playing career

 McCabe began playing junior hockey with the Medicine Hat Tigers of the Western Hockey League (WHL) in 1991–92.
 After one and a half seasons in Medicine Hat, he was traded to the Spokane Chiefs.
 He completed the 1992–93 season with 60 points in 60 games split between the Tigers and Chiefs.
 That summer, he was drafted 40th overall by the New York Islanders in the second round of the 1993 NHL Entry Draft.

 Once drafted, he returned to the Chiefs in 1993–94 and put up a junior career-high 84 points in 64 games.
-In his fourth and final year of junior, he was traded to the Brandon Wheat Kings for the remaining 20 games of the 1994–95 season, and he put up a total of 69 points in 62 games and was chosen as a first-team WHL All-Star.
+In his fourth and final year of junior, he was traded to the Brandon Wheat Kings for the remaining 20 games of the 1994–95 season.
+He put up a total of 69 points in 62 games and was chosen as a first-team WHL All-Star.

 In 1995–96, McCabe began his NHL career with the Islanders.
 He recorded 23 points in his rookie season before being traded to the Vancouver Canucks midway through his third year (along with Todd Bertuzzi and a third-round draft pick in 1998, used to select Jarkko Ruutu) in exchange for Trevor Linden.
 He played one-and-a-half seasons with the Canucks before being traded to the Chicago Blackhawks on the day of the 1999 NHL Entry Draft in a bid by Canucks general manager Brian Burke to draft Daniel and Henrik Sedin second and third overall, respectively.
 McCabe was packaged with Vancouver's first-round draft pick in 2000 in exchange for Chicago's first-round pick in 1999.

 On October 2, 2000, after a 6-goal, 25-point campaign with the Blackhawks in 1999–2000, McCabe was traded once again to the Toronto Maple Leafs in exchange for Alexander Karpovtsev and a fourth-round pick (Vladimir Gusev) in the 2001 NHL Entry Draft.
 McCabe found his stride in Toronto and built on a 17-goal, 43-point breakout season in 2001–02 with 53 points two seasons later, culminating in a fourth-place finish in James Norris Memorial Trophy voting Second Team All-Star honours.